Skip to Content

 You’re much better off leaving a spare credit card, ID, and extra cash in your main bag (Hint: in the deodorant stick)—just enough to get by in case your daypack falls into the wrong hands.

-Travel Packing Hacks for the Ultimate Peace of Mind
+Travel Packing Tips for the Ultimate Peace of Mind

 To be honest, it’s impossible to be 100% prepared for every situation when traveling.
 No matter how much you plan for your trip, there’s always an element of unknown.
 (That’s what makes it exciting!)